SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/github-integration.md

 - `SONAR_HOST_URL` – In GitHub, create a new repository secret with `SONAR_HOST_URL` as the **Name** and your SonarQube server URL as the **Value**.

-### Creating your configuration file
+### Configuring your .github/workflows/build.yml file
-The following examples show you how to configure your `.github/workflows/build.yml` file.
+This section shows you how to configure your `.github/workflows/build.yml` file.

+You'll set up your build according to your SonarQube edition:

+- **Community Edition** – Community Edition doesn't support multiple branches, so you should only analyze your main branch.
+You can restrict analysis to your main branch by setting it as the only branch in your `on.push.branches` configuration in your workflow YAML file, and not using `on.pull_request`.

+- **Developer Edition and above** – GitHub Actions can build specific branches and pull requests if you use `on.push.branches` and `on.pull-requests` configurations as shown in the examples below.

 Click the scanner you're using below to expand the example configuration:

 [[collapse]]
 | ## SonarScanner for Maven